Setting a new global benchmark for smart city districts

-A vital 75 hectare mixed-use, city centre development project in the Malaysian Government’s Economic Transformation Program (which seeks to more than double the country’s per capita income by 2020)
+The TRX City development is a key project in the Malaysian government’s Economic Transformation Program that seeks to more than double the country’s per capita income by 2020.

 This 75ha mixed use development, Tun Razak Exchange, aims to set new standards for sustainable, future-focused smart city districts.
 BuroHappold Engineering has been working on the design and delivery since 2011, with broad involvement that encompasses infrastructure masterplanning, the design and procurement of the district’s primary infrastructure and the public realm design.
 A variety of specialist services are also being provided such as pedestrian flow, ICT, digital services and security design.

 We undertook an extensive benchmarking process of comparable projects around the globe, to establish best practice and identify opportunities to further raise the bar.

 This informed our bespoke sustainability framework – developed as part of our LEED ND certification process – that has guided the design of many elements of TRXC’s resilient masterplan.

 BuroHappold have led the process from feasibility to procurement and now the appointment of Veolia as the Concessionaire to deliver the first non-subsidised urban waste water treatment facility in the region.
 This will deliver subsidised recycled water within the site and a commercial return to TRXC.

 A fully integrated mobility and public realm strategy will create high quality pedestrian and cyclist-friendly public spaces across the TRXC district.
 The normal high rise building model in KL features reception areas located above several floors of carparking and a car-dominated public realm and streetscape.

 By locating the highways that cross the TRXC site underground, where they connect directly to basement carparking, the buildings can interface directly with the public realm at ground floor and city park levels.
 This enables the creation of an active street frontage, with lively retail spaces and immediate access to light and airy reception areas.